 - Just Food Community Garden and Farm (817 Oak St.): A community garden with plots for rent plus a startup farm plot for Just Food clients.
 Project Coordinator: Aundrea Shafer (firstname.lastname@example.org)

 - The Lawrence Community Orchard (830 Garfield St.): Cooperatively-managed orchard for free picking.
 Volunteers needed.
 Project Coordinator: Melissa Freiburger (email@example.com).

-- Oread Friends Garden/Farm (1146 Oregon St.): Project Coordinator: TBD.
-This site currently needs a garden coordinator!
-Please contact email@example.com for more information.
+- Oread Friends Garden/Farm (1146 Oregon St.): This site is currently being rented by a neighborhood resident for personal consumption.

-- Incubator Farm at 24/40: An incubator farm where four small vegetable farm businesses are getting off the ground.
+- Incubator Farm at 24/40: An incubator farm where local small vegetable farm businesses can rent larger tracts to get off the ground.
 Contact firstname.lastname@example.org for more information. **Note: there is a $100/acre fee for rental of space at the Incubator Farm.